AyoopE/MasterThesis/README.md

 This is a python file for all experiments for regression problem.

 4. all_functions.py
-This is a python file for all functions needed for python scripts for the three machine learning problems mentioned over.
+This is a python file contains all functions needed for python scripts for the three machine learning problems mentioned over.

-The datasets exist in the folder: UnixServer\\prosjekt\BMDLab\data\pactact\Master_Thesis_Ayoop Inside the folder are 6 csv files:
+The datasets exist in the folder: UnixServer\\prosjekt\BMDLab\data\pactact\Master_Thesis_Ayoop There are 6 csv files inside the folder:

 First_Classification_Problem_data_part1.csv
 First_Classification_Problem_data_part2.csv